kean/articles/2021-01-31-introducing-pulse.markdown

 The key to this project is SwiftUI.
 The speed with which I was able to develop it should not even be possible.
 With SwiftUI, you can program at a speed of thought (and as fast as you can type).
 Instant feedback is enlivening.

-I used MVVM for this project.
+I also used MVVM.
 And I'm glad I did.
-When the time came to implement the "Share" feature to a network request, I was simply able to use the same ViewModels that I created for SwiftUI, but instead of binding them to Views, I printed all the outputs as text with no changes to ViewModels themselves.
+When the time came to implement the "Share" feature, I was simply able to use the same ViewModels that I created for SwiftUI views, but instead of binding them to Views, I was able to simply print all the outputs as text.
+No changes to the ViewModels themselves.
 This is MVVM at its best.

 ## Screenshots